WFH: How to engage remote workers during Covid-19

 Video calls are great for those struggling with how to engage staff working remotely.

 All of you who’ve spoken with me online know than I’m an avid fan of keeping the camera on (independently on the hair status hehe).
 It’s just a lot more FUN.
-It’s also easier to understand each other when you see people’s faces and body language as they speak.
+Lastly, it’s also easier to understand each other when you see people’s faces and body language as they speak.

 2. One-on-one (15×15)

 With Covid-19 spreading, fear is spreading too.
 Hence your people will be more vulnerable, nervous and worried.

 Many of our users mention they see this as a unique possibility for them to get to know their team better.
 And perhaps for them to see another side of you?